Use the Troubleshooting Information page to help fix Firefox issues

 - Build Configuration: Clicking on about:buildconfig will take you to a page that will help someone understand if you are using a standard version of Firefox or a custom version.

-- Crash Reports: Clicking on about:crashes will take you to a page that lists all your crash reports.
-For more information, see Firefox crashes - Troubleshoot, prevent and get help fixing crashes.
+- Memory Use: Clicking on about:memory will take you to a page that shows memory usage.
+For more information, see this blog post.

 Crash Reports for the Last 3 Days

 Extensions are Firefox add-ons that provide additional functionality to Firefox.
-They are installed separately, and are usually installed by you.
-This section lists the name of each extension you have installed, its version, whether it is enabled, and its ID string.
-It is particularly useful in cases where an extension is the cause of a problem in Firefox.
-For more information, see Troubleshoot extensions, themes and hardware acceleration issues to solve common Firefox problems.
+This section lists the name of each extension, its version, whether it is enabled, and its ID string.
+For more information about troubleshooting extensions you have installed, see the article Troubleshoot extensions, themes and hardware acceleration issues to solve common Firefox problems.

 Important Modified Preferences

 In this section, you will see a list of settings that have been changed from their defaults.
 This information will help someone know how you have adjusted your installation of Firefox.
 For instructions on how to reset preferences to default, see Reset Firefox preferences to troubleshoot and fix problems.